 The selection process

-CAS Oslo’s Board of Directors will in February 2018 determine which of the submitted proposals will proceed to the next round.
+The CAS Board of Directors determines which of the submitted proposals will proceed to the next round.
 At that point, group leader candidates will be asked to draw up a full project description for a second round of evaluation.
-The project description at this stage must also include an overview of relevant Norwegian and international scholars interested in a residency at CAS Oslo.
+The project description at this stage must also include an overview of relevant Norwegian and international scholars interested in a residency at CAS.

 It is essential that the group has a strong international presence, and that it consists of high-profile scholars with international publications, as well as up to two promising postdoctoral or Ph.D. students.

-Scientific merit is the only criterion used in CAS Oslo's evaluation process, which includes an extensive international peer review.
-The final selection of the three projects will be announced in September 2018.
-CAS Oslo will assist group leaders during the two-year planning phase leading up to the year in residency.
+Scientific merit is the only criterion used in CAS' evaluation process, which includes an extensive international peer review.
+The final selection of the three projects is announced in September.
+CAS will assist group leaders during the two-year planning phase leading up to the year in residency.